chrismwilliams/gatsby-theme-cactus/demo/README.md

 _Gatsby Theme Cactus_

 You can shadow any theme component you wish.
 Following the example in `./src/@chrismwilliams/gatsby-theme-cactus/components/` you can see the demo has a contrived `layout.js` component that shadows/overwrites the one from the theme.
-It also shadows `gatsby-theme-blog-core/components/post.js` to create a custom blog page.

 ### Analytics